axch/adaptive-plot/README.md

   They constitute a request to test the function at -1 and 1, but then to clip the plot output to include all available data.

-TODO set the plot's resolution and autorefine
+TODO set the plot's resolution and refine

 (plot-close-window! plot)
 - Get rid of the Scheme window (and don't recreate it)